v9n/moonvuibot/README.md

 # Moonvui bot

-A telegram API client implentationa and a bot that use it
+A telegram API client implentationa and a bot that uses it

 # API

 ## Long polling async style